HarshitPratapSingh/Bank-Churn-Data-Analysis/README.md

 ### Splitting our data in to train and test dataset

-We wll divide our dataset into a proportion of 80% and 20% for training and testing perpose respectively.
+We wll divide our dataset into a proportion of 80% and 20% for training and testing purpose respectively.

 we will use sklearn.model_selection import train_test_split function. test_size - denotes the size of our test dataset size.